monsoonmaelstrom/book2/book2.md

 “Yes, you said that already.”

 “But I might be able to… modify it.
 Move it so that’s not binding you to her but to me.
-You remember a while ago how I mentioned she made Alex and me more like her?”
+You remember a while ago how I mentioned she made me and Alex more like her?”

 Liam nods.

-“Davy and I both think she might have made me similar enough to her that I could basically convince her magic I’m her and move it to me.”
+“Davy and I both think she might have made me similar enough to her that I could basically convince her magic I’m her, and move it to me.”

 “Based on your response, I take it there’s more to it than that?”

 “Because that’s not bad enough?”
-I ask in disbelief, before continuing.
-“There’s a chance I might not quite be similar enough but that—given how similar I already am—I could make myself similar enough without dying in the process.”
+I hiss in disbelief, before continuing.
+“There’s a chance I might not quite be similar enough but that—given how similar I already am—I could *make* myself similar enough without dying in the process.”

 “Ah.”